vicovaro/LOG8430e-Big-Data-NoSQL-comparison/README.md

 ## Requirements

 - You need to install docker engine with Docker Compose before running the scripts.
-- Java 11 JDK is also required (we recommend Temurin JDK 11).
+- Java 11 JDK is required (we recommend Temurin JDK 11).
-- Maven is also required.
+- The tool YCSB is included and it uses the latest master branch.
+We did not use the 0.17 version.
+The necessary code is already compiled using Maven.

 ## The three benchmarked NoSQL databases, booted using Docker-Compose